The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

 Further extensions are planned on all of the planned 11 basic routes to continue the reduction in journey times.

-With the opening of Line 5, operation of the system has been split between two companies, Shanghai Metro Operation Company and Shanghai Modern Rail Transit Company.
+With the opening of Line 5, the operation of the system has been split between two companies, Shanghai Metro Operation Company and Shanghai Modern Rail Transit Company.

 After six years of construction and preparation work, Line 1 opened to considerable fanfares in April 1995, connecting the northern and southern districts of the city, and a 5.25km extension was added in 1996.